 We know that social interactions and communication form an essential part of growing up.
 What do you think about the claims that experts are making about children’s use of social networks and social media?
-What effect are digital social networks having on our children’s relationships?
 Are social networking activities changing how children think, feel and communicate?
 Share your reflections with a friend or relative.